zhews/powercoders-devops-track/exercise.md

 ## 8. Set Up Virtual Machines

-To get some knowledge on how to do different Sysadmin tasks you will set up two different VMs and then install your application within them.
+To get some knowledge on how to do different Sysadmin tasks you will setup two different VMs and then install your application within them.
 In both VMs you will use Linux but different distributions so that you get to see some common differences.
 You will be using Oracle VirtualBox a type II hypervisor.
 The focus